 Yes, the BB turkeys have their advantages in the areas of size and economy.
 So why would you opt for heritage birds?
 There are some very good reasons, such as:

 - Preserve genetic diversity.

-- More disease resistant and thrifty than their inbred cousins.
+- More disease resistant and thrifty.

-- Pasture raised or free range heritage turkeys will do a great job of eating pests and rustling up some of their own grub.
+- Pasture-raised or free-range heritage turkeys will do a great job of eating pests and rustling up some of their own grub.

-Whether you are interested in preserving heritage breeds or living a more self sufficient lifestyle, heritage turkeys fit the bill.
+Whether you are interested in preserving heritage breeds or living a more self-sufficient lifestyle, heritage turkeys fit the bill.